ANNUAL STUDENT COMPETITION

 Contest Rules:

-The USU Hunger Solutions Institute is calling for proposals to combat food insecurity that are unique, innovative, and sustainable.
+The USU Hunger Solutions Institute is looking for proposals to combat food insecurity that are unique, innovative, and sustainable.
 Proposals should be able to be implemented in two years or less.
 Solutions should be designed for a specific population (immigrants, single mothers, ex-convicts, etc.).

 Reward: